mayan-edms/Mayan-EDMS/docs/index.rst

 Welcome to Mayan EDMS!
 ======================

-**Mayan EDMS** is a `Free Open Source`_ `Electronic Document Management System`_, coded in the Python language using the Django_ web application framework and released under the `Apache 2.0 License`_.
+Mayan EDMS is a `Free Open Source`_ `Electronic Document Management System`_, coded in the Python language using the Django_ web application framework and released under the `Apache 2.0 License`_.
 It provides an electronic vault or repository for electronic documents.

-The easiest way to install and try **Mayan EDMS** is by using a Debian based Linux distribution and installing it from PyPI with the following commands:
+The easiest way to use Mayan EDMS is by using a Debian based Linux distribution and install it from PyPI with the following commands:

 .. code-block:: bash

-    sudo apt-get install libjpeg-dev libmagic1 libpng-dev libreoffice libtiff-dev gcc ghostscript gpgv python-dev python-virtualenv tesseract-ocr unpaper poppler-utils -y virtualenv venv
+    sudo apt-get install libjpeg-dev libmagic1 libpng-dev libreoffice libtiff-dev gcc ghostscript gpgv python-dev python-virtualenv tesseract-ocr poppler-utils -y virtualenv venv
     source venv/bin/activate
     pip install mayan-edms